YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not change prescribed medicines alone after vomiting.
 The right answer depends on which medicine was taken, whether it stayed down, why it was prescribed, and whether the symptom is repeating.

 If you vomited soon after taking a tablet, tell the clinic the timing.
-Do not automatically repeat the dose.
+Do not simply repeat the dose.
 Do not stop antibiotics because one dose upset your stomach.
-Do not add anti-nausea medicine from another prescription unless a doctor approves it.
+Do not add nausea medicine from another prescription unless a doctor approves it.

-The broader page on medications after a hair transplant explains why medicine plans should be patient-specific.
-Allergies, stomach history, blood pressure, liver or kidney issues, and other medicines can all change the answer.
+Medicine plans need the patient’s details.
+The guidance on medications after a hair transplant gives the broader framework, but allergies, stomach history, blood pressure, liver or kidney issues, and other medicines can all change the answer.

 If you also took a sleeping pill, antihistamine, strong painkiller, cannabis, or alcohol, say that clearly.
 The clinic cannot judge the night safely from only the word vomiting.